CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 The Balrog uses his Strangling Coils form in this deck to maximize direct influence and faction recruiting.
 He wants all Orc factions of the Misty Mountains in his Great Army.
 When the time is right, the Balrog burrows into the Iron Hill Dwarf-hold from the Under-deeps to claim the realm as his own-much as he took Khazad-dum, now called Moria.
 The hazards contain a mix of two sub-themes: Dragons/Drakes and roadblock.

-Starting Company in Moria
+#### Starting Company in Moria

  - Umagaur controls Bolg, Old Troll starts under general influence.
-In stead of two minor items, start with Orders from the Great Demon on the company and Gangways over the Fire.
+In stead of two minor items, start with _Orders from the Great Demon_ on the company and _Gangways over the Fire_.

-Suggested Sites for Resources
+#### Suggested Sites for Resources

-A Few Recruits-Gondmaeglom (tapped)
+_A Few Recruits_—Gondmaeglom (tapped)

-Breach the Hold-The Rusted-deeps
+_Breach the Hold_—The Rusted-deeps

-Goblins of Goblin-gate-Goblin-gate
+_Goblins of Goblin-gate_—Goblin-gate

-Grey Mountain Goblins-Gondmaeglom
+_Grey Mountain Goblins_—Gondmaeglom

-Iron Shield of Old-(after tapping otherwise)

-The Under-leas or any non-Darkhaven

-Under-deeps Ruins & Lairs
+_Iron Shield of Old_—(after tapping otherwise) The Under-leas or any non-Darkhaven Under-deeps Ruins & Lairs

-Nasty Slimy Thing-The Gem-deeps, The Pukeldeeps, The Under-vaults or The Under-grottos
+_Nasty Slimy Thing_—The Gem-deeps, The Pukeldeeps, The Under-vaults or The Under-grottos

-Orcs of Angmar-Mount Gram
+_Orcs of Angmar_—Mount Gram

-Orcs of Gu11dabad-Moun1 Gundabad
+_Orcs of Gu11dabad_—Mount Gundabad

-Orcs of Moria- Moria
+_Orcs of Moria_—Moria

-People Diminished- Eagle's Eyrie, Beom's House, Thranduil's Halls, or Wellinghall
+_People Diminished_—Eagle's Eyrie, Beom's House, Thranduil's Halls, or Wellinghall

-Roots of the Earth-The Rusted-deeps
+_Roots of the Earth_—The Rusted-deeps

-Stabbing Tongue of Fire-(after tapping otherwise) any non-Darkhaven Under-deeps site
+_Stabbing Tongue of Fire_—(after tapping otherwise) any non-Darkhaven Under-deeps site

-Whip of Many Thongs-(after tapping otherwise) any non-Darkhaven Under-deeps site
+_Whip of Many Thongs_—(after tapping otherwise) any non-Darkhaven Under-deeps site

-Eddy in Fate's Tide (sideboard)-Wellinghall, Eagle's Eyrie, Thranduil's Halls, Beorn's House
+_Eddy in Fate's Tide_ (sideboard)—Wellinghall, Eagle's Eyrie, Thranduil's Halls, Beorn's House

-Invade Their Domain (sideboard)-Iron Hill Dwarf-hold
+_Invade Their Domain_ (sideboard)—Iron Hill Dwarf-hold

-Lord and Usurper (sideboard)-Iron Hill Dwarf-hold
+_Lord and Usurper_ (sideboard)—Iron Hill Dwarf-hold

-Resource Play
+#### Resource Play

 You must recruit at least four of the five unique OrC factions to receive two marshalling points from Great Army of the North.
 Therefore, do not discard unique Orc factions without attempting to influence them.
 On the other hand, A Few Recruits is an excellent discard choice, unless you have Grey Mountain Goblins in hand or in play and Gondmaeglom is available.